tsaoman/cuttlefish-cmdb/README.md

 # Cuttlefish CMDB
 Configuration Management Database leveraging Neo4j (graph database).
-Represents networks as they exist irl.
+Represents networks as they exist in real life.

 This project is still in its fetal stage.
 The majority of it is untested.
 I would also avoid storing sensitive data until auth is added.